cedar-policy/cedar-local-agent/README.md

 the `cedar-local-agent` is capable of enforcing are met.
 This includes:

 1. Filesystem permissions for on-disk Policy Stores should be limited to least-privilege, see [Limiting Access to Local Data Files](#limiting-access-to-local-data-files).
-2. Filesystem permissions for on-disk locations of OCSF logs follow least-privilege permissions, see TODO.
+2. Filesystem permissions for on-disk locations of OCSF logs follow least-privilege permissions, see [OCSF Log directory permissions](#ocsf-log-directory-permissions).
-3. The `cedar-local-agent` is configured securely, see TODO.
+3. The `cedar-local-agent` is configured securely, see [Quick Start](#quick-start) and [Updating `file::PolicySetProvider` or `file::EntityProvider` data](#updating-filepolicysetprovider-or-fileentityprovider-data) for configuration best practices.

 ### Limiting Access to Local Data Files